 One of the biological process of almost all living organism is to excrete waste materials from their body.
 Humans, reptiles, mammals, and avian all do excrete poop.

 However, unlike humans, it is hard to measure or to see whether our pets are excreting waste materials properly.
 As we all know, excessive excretion can sometimes be a symptom of a disease.
 Hence, it is important to know what the poop of our beloved pets look like.

 In this post, I will tell you everything you need to know about lovebirds poop.
 I’ll tell you how often they should come and what to look out for.

 Lovebirds are quite active birds, and they need to poop often.

 On average, a lovebird will poop around five to six times a day.

 However, this can vary depending on the individual bird’s diet and activity levels.

 For example, if your lovebird is eating more than usual or has been playing harder than usual then they may end up pooping more frequently in order to expel excess waste from their body.

 It’s important to keep an eye on how often your lovebird poops since it can be a sign of health issues if there is a significant increase or decrease in their bowel movements.

-What Does Normal Lovebird Poop Look Like?Normal lovebird poop should look like small pellets that range between 1-3 cm long and 0.
+Normal lovebird poop should look like small pellets that range between 1-3 cm long and 0.5 -1cm wide.